intrbiz/balsa-scgi/README.md

 Balsa SCGI
 ==========
-A simple SCGI listener, stripped down from the Balsa SCGI listener.

-Its a simple threaded, blocking IO SCGI server which maybe useful for other people.
+A simple SCGI listener, a simple threaded, blocking IO SCGI server which maybe useful for other people.

 License